Ear wax removal

 - Bony growths in the ear canal

-- Frequent use of cotton buds, ear plugs are hearing aids
+- Frequent use of cotton buds, ear plugs and wearing hearing aids

 What are the symptoms of ear wax build-up?

-There are a range of symptoms which might improve when the ear wax is removed.
+There are a range of symptoms which might improve when the excess wax is removed.
 These include ear ache, hearing loss, tinnitus, itchiness, dizziness and/or ear infections.

 If you think you have a build-up of ear wax, do not try to remove it with your finger, cotton bud or anything else you could put in your ear – this can cause damage and push the wax further into your ear.
 As a general rule, never try to put anything into your ear which is smaller than your elbow!